Ajax23/PoreMS/docs/_sources/process.rst.txt

   \alpha_\text{O-Si-O}=\frac{2\cdot180}{\pi}\tan^{-1}\sqrt2=109.47^\circ,\ \ \ l_\text{Si-O}=0.155\ \text{nm}.

 This is necessary to assure the requested system size is achieved by multiplying this minimal structure in all dimensions.
-The resulting :math:`\beta`-cryistobalite block has bond lengths and angles between all silicon and oxygen atoms that are identical, and is thus feasible to be called an ideal crystal.
+The resulting :math:`\beta`-cristobalite block has bond lengths and angles between all silicon and oxygen atoms that are identical, and is thus feasible to be called an ideal crystal.
 Out of this crystal, a pore is carved out by removing all atoms within a hypothetical cylinder with the desired diameter placed inside this block.

 .. figure::  /pics/struct.svg
   :align: center
   :width: 70%
   :name: fig1
-  :alt: Minimal structure viewed from different perscpectives.
+  :alt: Minimal structure viewed from different perspectives.

 **Figure 1:** Minimal structure viewed (a) from the :math:`xy`-plane, (b) from the :math:`yz`-plane (c) and from the :math:`xz`-plane.
-Silicon atoms are colored yellow and oxygen atoms orange.
+Silicon atoms are coloured yellow and oxygen atoms orange.

 For the purpose of ensuring chemical propriety, the carved out surface needs to be processed based on a set of rules as proposed by Coasne et al. \cite{Coasne:2008}.
 First, all unsaturated silicon atoms are to be removed.
 Next, silicon atoms with three unsaturated oxygen bonds are eliminated.
-Finally, now unbound oxygen atoms have to be deleted.
+Finally, now unbound oxygen atoms must be deleted.
 The resulting surface has fully saturated silicon atoms with a maximum of two unsaturated oxygen bonds, the latter will be used as binding sites to connect molecules that are to be placed on the surface.

-However each processing step involves a high computational effort.
-In every step, the number of bonds for all atoms has to be determined by comparing the distances of each atom to all other atoms.
-Typically this effort scales quadratically with the number of atoms
+However, each processing step involves a high computational effort.
+In every step, the number of bonds for all atoms must be determined by comparing the distances of each atom to all other atoms.
+Typically, this effort scales quadratically with the number of atoms

 .. math::